Nicholas-Polimeni/FCS/README.md

 ### Data
 - This folder is currently ignored by GitHub due to data privacy concerns.
 ### Output
 - Data output files.
-May not contain all output as some files may be too large and stored elsewhere.
+Does not contain most output as some files are too large and stored elsewhere.